symfony/symfony-docs/deployment/proxies.rst

 To fix this, you need to pass the subpath/subfolder route prefix of the reverse proxy to Symfony by setting the ``X-Forwarded-Prefix`` header.
 The header can normally be configured in your reverse proxy configuration.
-Configure ``X-Forwared-Prefix`` as trusted header to be able to use this feature.
+Configure ``X-Forwarded-Prefix`` as trusted header to be able to use this feature.

 The ``X-Forwarded-Prefix`` is used by Symfony to prefix the base URL of request objects, which is used to generate absolute paths and URLs in Symfony applications.